 Capacity Planning

-Capacity planning should be performed by VASD IT in cooperation with eScreening program administrators.
+Capacity planning should be performed by VASD IT in cooperation with IRDS program administrators.
 Currently, there is no schedule or requirements for capacity planning.

 Exception Handling

-Runtime errors in eScreening are typically related to configuration, connectivity, or data issues.
-Errors related to connecting to the eScreening database, configuration, and bad or unmatched Veteran data can be resolved locally by the system administrator.
-Other kinds of errors, such as problems connecting to VistA can be resolved through cooperating with external teams.
+Runtime errors in IRDS are typically related to configuration, connectivity, or data issues.
+Errors related to connecting to the IRDS database, configuration, and bad or unmatched data can be resolved locally by the system administrator.
+Other kinds of errors, such as problems connecting to the CDW can be resolved through cooperating with external teams.
 The types of errors are summarized below: